 At the start of every school year, he schedules a meeting with each senior and junior.
 The meeting is a conversation during which he pays attention to a student's talents, abilities, personalities, desires, hearts, faith, and minds -- which are all equal.

-- He schedules individualized meetings with just the student, before meeting with the parents and their student.
+- He schedules individualized meetings with just the student, before meeting with the parents and their students.

 - The student meeting is intended to prove a framework for the student to explore different options.
 Mr. Clarke's goal is to make sure they know how to empower their strengths during the application process.

-- He supports solidarity with all involved parties -- students, as well as parent.
+- He supports solidarity with all involved parties -- students, as well as the parents.

 Other ways that Mr. Clarke assists and counsels C/A students and their families include: